nus-cs2113-AY2223S2/ip/docs/README.md

 ## <span style="color:DarkMagenta">Features</span> 👾

 ### Adding a Task:
-_3 types of tasks suppoted - Todo, Event and Deadline:_
+_3 types of tasks supported - Todo, Event and Deadline:_

 ### 1. Todo: `todo`
 Adds a todo task to the task list.<br/>